Echeveria Plants indoor Care, Propagation and Common Problems with Solutions

 Watering

-Water Echeveria Plants thoroughly during the growing season and allow the top 2-3 in. of soil to dry out between waterings to keep the soil moderately moist.
+Water Echeveria Plants thoroughly during the growing season and allow the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.

 Reduce watering during the cold period to maintain the soil barely moist but do not allow the soil to dry out completely.